-If the device takes over the role of the root bridge, then the other devices in the network use the value specified here.
+If the device takes over the role of the Root bridge, then the other devices in the network use the value specified here.

-Otherwise, the device uses the value specified by the root bridge.
+Otherwise, the device uses the value that the Root bridge specifies.
 See the Root information frame.

 Due to the interaction with the Tx holds parameter, we recommend that you do not change the default setting.